backdrop/backdrop/README.md

 Description
 -----------

-Backdrop is a fully-featured content management aystem that allows non-technical users to manage a wide-variety of content.
+Backdrop is a fully-featured content management system that allows non-technical users to manage a wide-variety of content.
 It can be used to create blogs, forums, image galleries, social networks, intranets, and more.